Using the HTML editor in WPF application

 The XAML below shows the modern namespace and assembly name.
 The control type lives in the SpiceLogic.HtmlEditor.WinForms namespace, the UserOption and SpellCheckerOption types live in SpiceLogic.HtmlEditor.WinForms.Models.BOs.UserOptions, and all three ship in the SpiceLogic.HtmlEditor.WinForms assembly:

-XAML editor showing the modernized SpiceLogic.HtmlEditor.WinForms namespace and assembly references for using the WinForms HTML Editor in a WPF application
+XAML editor showing the modernized SpiceLogic.HtmlEditor.WinForms namespace and assembly references required to use the WinForms HTML Editor inside a WPF application.

 <Window